 Here’s something I found really interesting from Product Hunt that made me click & open the email – Intention fulfilled:

 By cute, I mean short – to the point – no BS.

-Just say what you want to say in the least words possible assuming the recipient has no time whatsoever for you.
+Just say what you want to say in the least words possible, assuming the recipient has no time for you.

-People don’t read long emails unless there is something really – really important in it.
-So, they are definitely not going to read if you include an eBook worthy of content in your email.
+People don’t read long emails unless there is something important in it.
+So, they will definitely not read if you include an eBook worthy of content in your email.